 How does the surgery work?

 You will be asked to abstain from food and liquid the evening before the surgery.
-On the day of the procedure you will be given a surgical gown to wear, and you will be taken to pre–operative nursing unit where an IV line will be inserted.
+On the day of the procedure, you will be given a surgical gown to wear, and you will be taken to the pre-operative nursing unit where an IV line will be inserted.
 You will then be taken to the operating room, and given general anesthesia.

-During the procedure, your surgeon will make five to seven small incisions, and insert instruments though them.
+During the procedure, your surgeon will make five to seven small incisions, and insert instruments through them.
 Your abdomen will be filled with gas to allow your surgeon to view the abdominal cavity.
 A small camera will be inserted into one of the tubes, so your surgeon will be able to view images on a monitor in the operating room.